kentcdodds/bookshelf/README.md

 ```

 This will allow you to choose which exercise you want to work on.
 From there,
-open the `INSTRUCTIONS.md` file and follow the instructions there.
+open the `INSTRUCTIONS.md` file and follow the instructions.

 If you'd like to work on an extra credit, but you want to skip the preceding
 steps, you can run `node go` again: